 - Once you start your new job, – here is a tax calculator.

-Finding a job that’s the right fit can be hard.
+Finding a job that’s the right fit can be challenging.
 Not sure where to start?
-Here is a step-by-step video assisting with creating a resume.
+Here is a step-by-step video assisting with creating a resume

-Be sure to check out seasonal landscaping positions and to search for job fairs as well in your search for jobs.
-If there are other summer jobs for teens in Cincinnati that we have missed, please contact The Voice of Black Cincinnati.
+Be sure also to check out job fairs for teens.
+If there are other summer jobs for teens in Cincinnati that we have missed, please get in touch with The Voice of Black Cincinnati.

 I have a 11 year old high functioning autistic boy who will be going to the ymca this summer I would like to ask you if you have an aide we can hire to be his buddy for a few hours a day at the camp to help him establish a routine..or any advise where to go to find a summer camp aide then?
 Thanks from David Ballard. [email protected]..Cincinnati Ohio 45240